jrc00/aframe-vr-lightning-talk/README.md

 *

 ## What
-Create a virtual reality experience inside the browser with ONE line of code:
+An [open source](https://github.com/aframevr/aframe) library for creating virtual reality experiences inside the browser with ONE line of code:

 ` <script src="https://aframe.io/releases/latest/aframe.min.js"></script>`

-This allows you to create simple VR website with basic HTML.
+This allows you to create WebVR websites with basic HTML.

 Created by Mozilla.
 Can be used with Oculus Rift, Google Cardboard, desktops and smartphones.